neura-sx/BitSharesHash/README.VirtualMachine.md

-#Running BitSharesHash inside a virtual machine
+## Try it out using virtual machine

 Before you begin make sure you have at least 15 GB free on your hard drive and 4 GB of free RAM.